-The proof of lemma 1 is immediate from figure 2, where if two lightpaths overlap in one direction, they do not overlap in the other direction.
-For example, lightpaths corresponding to a pair of adjacent sessions (1,4) and (4,2) collide in the clockwise ring direction, but do not collide in the counterclockwise ring direction.2 In what follows, when lightpaths associated with a pair of adjacent sessions share a directed wavelength, we simply say that the adjacent session pair share a directed wavelength.
+The proof of lemma 1 is immediate from Fig. 2, where if two lightpaths overlap in one direction, they do not overlap in the other.
+In particular, the lightpaths corresponding to sessions (1,4) and (4,2) overlap in the clockwise direction, but do not overlap in the counterclockwise direction.
+In what follows, when the lightpaths associated with a pair of adjacent sessions share a directed wavelength, we simply say that the adjacent session pair share a directed wavelength.